maaraaji/react-stud-routing/README.md

 >> The best practice it to always have child URL (like '/posts') for each page instead of root '/' URL.

-35. The best practice is to dynamically prefix the current path URL that we receive from the params of the parent route in the next Route.
+35. The best practice is to dynamically prefix the current path URL that we receive from the params of the parent route in the nested Route.
 Example,

 ```javascript
 @Posts.js

 <Route to={this.path.match.url + ':id'} component={FullPost}
 ```

+---
+#### commit : [Tutorial] Creating Dynamic Nested Routes
+36. If we are using the nested route, when initially loading the routed component, the component will get mounted with the data.
+So if you are trying to navigate to different dynamic nested route (Ex. with different id inside Posts), the component will not get unmount & remount.
+So the data fetching for the second dynamic click will not work.

+37. To make it work, we need to add the data fetching part to componentDidUpdate() method as well so the subsequent dynamic nested routes will work correctly.
+Remember to ensure checking the loaded post & the post that you are going to loaded are different & then try to fetch, if not you will end up in loop since the state change will trigger the re-render & you will be updating the state with fetched data to maintain it across the page.
+---